pamgene/limma_psa_operator/README.md

-`logFC`|Numeric, the log fold change for the contrast analyzed, per peptide `AveExpr`| Numeric, the average expression per peptide `t`|Numeric, (moderated)  t-value for the contrast analyzed, per peptide `p.value`|Numeric, p value for the contrast analyzed, per peptide.
+`logFC`|Numeric, the log fold change for the contrast analyzed, per peptide `AveExpr`| Numeric, the average expression per peptide `t`|Numeric, (moderated)  t-value for the contrast analyzed, per peptide `pvalue`|Numeric, p value for the contrast analyzed, per peptide.
 The p values are not corrected for multiple comparisons between conditions or peptides, It is left to the user to handle this.
 `logp`| Numeric, -log10(p.value)
-p.rank| Ranks p-values from low to high, per contrast ...|optional factors indicating supergrouping
+`rankp`| Ranks p-values from low to high, per contrast ...|factors indicating supergrouping, if applicable

 ##### Details